 Drivers in Sugar Grove are no stranger to the Scott Road and Harter Road intersection.
-Widely considered one of the greater Chicago area's most dangerous intersections, nearly two dozen accidents – including a fatal crash in early September – have left Kane County officials scrambling for ways to prevent similar crashes in the future.
+Widely considered one of the greater Chicago area’s most dangerous intersections, nearly two dozen accidents – including a fatal crash in early September – have left Kane County officials scrambling for ways to prevent similar crashes in the future.
 Our car accident attorneys understand that while any intersection can be dangerous due to the reckless actions of other drivers, some intersections are more dangerous than others.
-When coupled with a driver who chooses to run a stop sign, fails to yield at a traffic signal or is distracted or under the influence of alcohol, drivers, passengers and pedestrians alike are put into immediate danger.
+When coupled with a driver who chooses to run a stop sign, fails to yield at a traffic signal, is distracted or under the influence of alcohol, drivers, passengers and pedestrians alike are put into immediate danger.

 Crash data reveals multiple accidents at Scott Road and Harter Road intersection